IlyaGurecky/05_JavaST_2019/Task01_Objects/README.txt

-This program lets to user calculate square and perimeter of quadrangle.
+This program lets to user calculate square and perimeter of quadrangle and determine its type.

 Input data in file: 4 2D dots (8 numbers).
 The points should be entered clockwise or counterclockwise.